 Assessment is based upon course work, design brief and practical work.
-Practical work is assessed using criterion-referencing.
-This includes the students' ability and effort in organisation, performance at basic manipulative skills, ability to interpret recipe processes and modify recipe ingredients without affecting the outcome of the final product.
+Practical work is assessed based on the students' ability and effort in organisation, performance at basic manipulative skills, ability to interpret recipe processes and modify recipe ingredients without affecting the outcome of the final product.
 The degree of co-operation within the class group is also assessed.